iamlohit/iamlohit.github.io/docs/_posts/2022-07-29-my-fourth-blog-post.md

                             - Once collision is detected, sender sends JAM signal on the wire, so all hosts recieve it and stop sending.
                             - When recievers get the JAM Signal, each host will start a random back-off timer, and wait this time before sending again.
+                            - Meaning, only a single user can send at any time.
+Loss of bandwidth.
+                            - All recievers will recieve the traffic/signal on the wire.
+                            - This problem is solved by Switches, discussed shortly.

             Q. If a medium is a single wire, and all the hosts can hear the sender, then how does a host identify which signal is for them, so that they can process it by copying the signal from wire-to-memory ?